 The Communication menu allows access to the systems network configuration, overview of alarmand log sendouts, settings for outgoing mail and modbus settings.

 7.1 Network

-Network allows you to handle network settings for Ethernet and see information about Local PC.
+Network allows you to handle network settings.
+These settings apply to the Ethernet interface (not Local PC)